cloudwalk/op-stack-devnet/three-node-using-docker.md

-## 2. Generate P2P keys and IDs for nodes
+## Step 2.
+Generate P2P keys and IDs for nodes

 1. Generate or select some 32-bit (64 hex chars) private keys, like:
     ```